The serial number is 2268680 and that dates this watch to 1949. One of the very last of this caliber to be made.

 Flip the movement to the top plate again to fit the pallets and the balance.
 Naturally, before you do so, you have to reassemble the balance.

 Fit the hour wheel with its washer and fit the dial.
-Like I said, I relumed both hands.
+As I said, I relumed both hands.
 My goal was to approach the original color as best I could.

 Finally, I fitted a new crown and I polished the crystal.